smikitky/chatgpt-md-translator/README.md

 ## Usage

-For now, this is an experimental project and has not been published to NPM.
-But this also means you can hack the script instantly!

 1. Make sure you have a recent version of Node.js installed.
-2. Clone this repository from GitHub, `cd` into it, and run `npm install` (or `npm ci`).
+2. Run `npm install --global markdown-gpt-translator`.
 3. Go to [OpenAI's developer section](https://platform.openai.com/overview), sign up, register _your own_ credit card, and generate an API key.
-4. Copy `env-example` as `.env` and configure.
+4. Create the config file.
+To do so, use [this template](https://github.com/smikitky/markdown-gpt-translator/blob/main/env-example) and save it to one of the following locations (CWD refers to the directory where this tool is invoked).
 You need to add at least your API key.

+   - `${CWD}/.markdown-gpt-translator`
+   - `${CWD}/.env`
+   - `${HOME}/.config/markdown-gpt-translator/config`
+   - `${HOME}/.markdown-gpt-translator`

-5. Copy `prompt-example.md` as `prompt.md`, and edit its contents.
+5. Create the prompt file.
+You can copy this [`prompt-example.md`](https://raw.githubusercontent.com/smikitky/markdown-gpt-translator/main/prompt-example.md) to one of the following locations and edit its contents.
 At least, you need to specify the language name.
-The contents of this file are included in each API call, so you can write instructions to ChatGPT in a natural language.
+The contents of this file will be included in each API call, so you can write instructions to ChatGPT in a natural language.

+   - `${CWD}/prompt.md`
+   - `${CWD}/.prompt.md`
+   - `${HOME}/.config/markdown-gpt-translator/prompt.md`
+   - `${HOME}/.markdown-gpt-translator-prompt.md`

-6. Run `npx ts-node-esm index.ts [file-to-translate.md]`.
+6. Run `markdown-gpt-translator [file-to-translate.md]`.
 The Markdown file will be overwritten, so make sure it is in a VCS.

 ## Configuration

-In addition to `OPENAI_API_TOKEN`, you can set several values in `.env`.
+In addition to `OPENAI_API_TOKEN`, you can set several values in the config file.
 Only important ones are described below.
 See the `.env-example` for the full list.

 ### Model (`MODEL_NAME`)